2018 Painting Workshops in France with Judy Ryan

 The extraordinary and legendary landscape of Provence, France will be the inspiration for these two 10-day plein air painting workshops with talented artist and inspiring teacher, Judy Ryan.
 The painting sites will be in the beautiful and romantic Drome region of Provence — a rural farm area in France abundant with fields of lavender and sunflowers, quaint farm houses, medieval hill towns and romanesque stone bridges.

 The principles of plein air painting will be discussed.
-The emphasis will be on the simple interpretation of the landscape through the use of color, shape and light in small scale paintings.
+The emphasis will be on the simple interpretation of the landscape through the use of color, shape and light.
 Individual attention is given to each participant — basic painting instruction for the very beginner and practical advice and tips for painting landscapes in general.
 The focus of the workshops will be in “representation” painting of the french landscape through the use of a limited (simplified) palette.
 Good drawing skills and some previous landscape painting experience are strongly recommended.
 It is also important that participants be physically fit enough to be able to carry the painting gear, which include palette box, tripod, panels and folding chair and be able to walk short distances with the supplies.

 Everyday there will be a selected destination to paint and sketch–but also allows you to take time to discover the area and the people.
-Each workshop day provides six hours of intensive painting time.
+Each workshop day provides two sessions of intensive painting time.
 The format of one three-hour painting session in the morning and one three-hour session later in the day allows painters to experience the difference between crisp morning light compared to the golden light of late day.
 This is a unique opportunity to paint the legendary light that inspired the French Impressionists.

 At mid-day, there is a four hour break for relaxing with a glass of wine, enjoying a gourmet provencale meal and discussing the work of the day.
 These plein air painting workshops in France offer an artistic experience which will inspire the beginner and challenge the most advanced painter.

-To complete the rich and sensual experience, the workshops end with a farewell dinner at a local French restaurant.
+To complete the rich and sensual experience, the workshops end with a farewell dinner at a beautiful local French restaurant.